 • Recursion → Uses stack memory

-Why is Algorithm Analysis Needed?
+Why Is Algorithm Analysis Needed?

 Sequential Search (Linear Search)